Discover opportunities months before the RFP drops

 City of Kerrville

-The City of Kerrville is soliciting competitive sealed proposals for the procurement and implementation of a Computer-Aided Dispatch (CAD), Records Management System (RMS), Mobile Data Solution (MDS), and related public safety software and services.
-Proposals must be submitted to the Office of the City Secretary at City Hall and will be received until June 26, 2026 at 3:00 PM (local).
-Written questions are due June 13, 2026 at 5:00 PM.
+The City of Kerrville is soliciting competitive sealed proposals to procure and implement a Computer-Aided Dispatch (CAD), Records Management System (RMS), Mobile Data Solution (MDS), and related public-safety software and services.
+Proposals must be submitted to the Office of the City Secretary at City Hall, 701 Main Street, Kerrville, TX, and the posted proposal due date was extended to July 29, 2026 at 3:00 PM.
+Questions are directed to Jerel Haley, Assistant Police Chief; related documents and addenda are listed on the City’s bid posting page.

 Posted Date